python-pillow/Pillow/docs/reference/ImageStat.rst

         Min/max values for each band in the image.

+        ..
+Note:: This relies on the :py:meth:`~PIL.Image.histogram` method, and simply returns the low and high bins used.
+This is correct for images with 8 bits per channel, but fails for other modes such as ``I`` or ``F``.
+Instead, use :py:meth:`~PIL.Image.getextrema` to return per-band extrema for the image.
+        This is more correct and efficient because :py:meth:`~PIL.Image.getextrema` is used by the histogram method for non-8-bit modes to return extrema to define the bins used in the histogram.

     .. py:attribute:: count

         Total number of pixels for each band in the image.